jchavarri/javierchavarri.com/src/pages/when-two-worlds-collide-using-esy-to-consume-ppxs-from-source-in-bucklescript.md

 ## Resources

-The demo repo [`hello-ppx-esy`](https://github.com/jchavarri/hello-ppx-esy) has been updated with the ideas from this post.
+- The demo repo [`hello-ppx-esy`](https://github.com/jchavarri/hello-ppx-esy) has been updated with the ideas from this post.
 The repo contains a very small ppx to transform the `[%gimme]` extension into the number 42 (I promise: ppxs can do much more than that! 😆 ).
 You can find a sample BuckleScript project [here](https://github.com/jchavarri/hello-ppx-esy/tree/e53f8e8b5046bfb661e215c8c10f4c159a4df538/test_bs).

-If you are interested on learning more about ppxs in OCaml, I recommend reading the blog post: ["An introduction to OCaml PPX ecosystem"](https://tarides.com/blog/2019-05-09-an-introduction-to-ocaml-ppx-ecosystem).
+- If you are interested on learning more about ppxs in OCaml, I recommend reading the blog post: ["An introduction to OCaml PPX ecosystem"](https://tarides.com/blog/2019-05-09-an-introduction-to-ocaml-ppx-ecosystem).

-If you want to learn more about how to publish cross-platform binaries from native libraries or apps, make sure to check the [`hello-reason`](https://github.com/esy-ocaml/hello-reason) which contains a very polished pipeline setup to build binaries for the three main OS platforms.
+- If you want to learn more about how to publish cross-platform binaries from native libraries or apps, make sure to check the [`hello-reason`](https://github.com/esy-ocaml/hello-reason) which contains a very polished pipeline setup to build binaries for the three main OS platforms.

+- For those wanting to learn about the past, present and future of ppxs in the OCaml ecosystem, [Jeremy Dimino](https://twitter.com/dimenix) posted a [fascinating thread](https://discuss.ocaml.org/t/the-future-of-ppx/3766) in OCaml Discourse.

 ---